ABCD-STUDY/eprime-data-clean/readme.md

 ## E-Prime data get

 The ABCD project is using E-Prime to run behavioral tests connected to MRI scans.
 E-prime produces EDAT2 (binary) files with the behavioral results.
 EDAT2 files are converted, at the acquisition site, into ASCII TAB-separated (preferred) or CSV files (extensions .txt and .csv, resepectively).
 We have observed several types of errors occuring during this translation.

-This project tries to extract information from a given ASCII E-prime file, solving for the encoding issues that we have observed.
+This project tries to extract information from a given ASCII E-prime file, despite known encoding issues.

-It consists, right now, of the Matlab function eprime_data_get.m.
+The project consists of the Matlab function eprime_data_get.m.
-It gets a subset of the columns present in an eprime file solving for encoding issues.
+This function returns a subset of columns from an eprime file after tring to repair encoding issues, and reports the issue.
-I am currently modifying the script to read all the ASCII Eprime file, corrects issues as possible, and save the fixed version.